hmcts/version-reporter-services/reports/helmcharts/README.md

 ## Helm Charts

 This directory contains a script that fetches Helm objects from a Kubernetes cluster by running as a job.
-Using the `helm whatup` command, it provides information about the latest available versions and the currently deployed versions of various Helm charts.
-This helps in managing and upgrading Kubernetes applications efficiently.
+Using the `helm whatup` command, it provides information of various Helm charts.

 Examples of applications that this includes are: